-The College also encourages learners in 7 Digital Technologies and 8 Digital Technologies to participate in external reading and writing competitions.
+The College also encourages learners in Year 7 and 8 Digital Technologies to participate in external competitions.

 YEAR 7 Interactive Application Development

 During this rotation, students will explore the use of variables, bit patterns, data input and output using interactive screen elements.
 They will utilise iteration and branching constructs used in computational thought, as well as integrating chance elements and string manipulation into applications.
 Advanced students may learn to store values in complex data structures, such as lists, and develop advanced physics simulations using geometric and programming concepts.
 Students will understand modular programming techniques and advanced students may look at advanced algorithms, such as terrain generation or AI.